How To Learn React JS Quickly

 - Finally consult documentation

-I used to skip reading documentation when I was a junior developer.
-I solely relied on Stack Overflow and tutorials.
-I was impatient and jumped straight ahead into coding after installing the libraries.
+When I was a junior developer, I solely relied on Stack Overflow and tutorials.
+I was impatient and jumped straight to coding after scanning their documentation.
 This led to bad practices and lots of workarounds to force the library to do what I want.
 If only I read the docs, I would have implemented the logic better, because I knew the library better.
 No work arounds, no hacks.

 You'll learn exactly how to use the library in different use cases, its features, limitations, and the creators' recommendations on approaching different scenarios.

 If you don't believe me, here's my story: